IBM/cos-trigger-functions/README.md

 1. Update the `config.json` file with the required configuration values: your bucket name, your processed bucket name, and your endpoint url.
 You should've already found these values earlier.

 1. Create a file named `credentials.json` based on the `credentials_template.json` file.
-You can easily get the credentails by going to the cloud object storage service page, and clicking `Service Credentials`.
+You can easily get the credentials by going to the cloud object storage service page, and clicking `Service Credentials`.
 You can copy this entire block and paste it as a child to `"OBJECTSTORAGE_CREDENTIALS":`.

 1. Open up the manifest.yaml file at `app/manifest.yaml`.
 You should see something like this:
     ```